about

 education & training

-I hold an Honors B.A. in Psychology (Ryerson University, 2011 – now Toronto Metropolitan University), and a one-year Graduate Certificate in Addictions and Mental Health Counseling (Durham College, 2012).
+I hold an Honors B.A. in Psychology (Ryerson University – now Toronto Metropolitan University, 2011), and a Graduate Certificate in Addictions and Mental Health Counseling (Durham College, 2012).

 Professional memberships include: